sony/model_optimization/model_compression_toolkit/exporter/README.md

 # Create a model
 float_model = ResNet50()
 # Quantize the model.
-In order to export the model new_experimental_exporter is True.
+In order to export the model set new_experimental_exporter to True.
 # Notice that here the representative dataset is random.
 quantized_exportable_model, _ = mct.keras_post_training_quantization_experimental(float_model,
                                                                                   representative_data_gen=lambda: [np.random.random((1, 224, 224, 3))],